 Michael's family visits him in his home regularly and takes him to their home on a monthly basis.
 He says he doesn't want to go, and he is unhappy and grumpy for several days afterward.
 Michael gets along well with one of the other young men living in the home and often spends hours in his company.
 He likes to share his personal possessions and often gives them away.
 He likes to talk on the telephone and spends hours talking to friends.
 His telephone privileges are often taken away for long periods of time until he promises not to talk so long.

-Possible rights issues:
+Possible r ights issues:

-do to advocate for the individual and/or support the ting for him or herself?
+d the DSP do to advocate for the individual and/or support the in advocating for him or herself?

-marriada m dar ood ang ioi imii oi noicein
+mannaan aat ooaag .or iiiii or iioloon.

 Scenario #3: Mary